a406010503/Miui_Camera/README_en.md

 - The feature of silent street photography and street photography recording mode can only be used in the EU modified version.
 - As not tested in the models, if there is a problem with the function, please do not hesitate to report, thank you ~

----Thank you.

 ### Model watermark and Kino interface
 - The new version of the model watermark is now compatible with most models (version 221117)
 - Currently, the Kino interface is only available for the Dev version.

----The new version of the floating watermark is now available for most models (version 221117).
+- The new version of the floating watermark is now available for most models (version 221117).

 ### Instructions for use
 - Magisk directly into the brush can be used (if the camera has problems, please try to clear the cache, will not be Google)